-1.A Supportive Community All students are valued members of a welcoming and responsive learning community.
+SENTIAL 1 CULTIVATE A RESPONSIVE LEARNING COMMUNITY 1.A Supportive Community 1.B Student Engagement .
+4 All students are valued members of a welcoming and responsive learning community.
 Students are authentically welcoming and responsive to one another.
-LEVEL 4 For example, the students: Demonstrate interest in the thoughts, opinions, and well-being of each other Provide peers with meaningful and specific feedback/praise Productively collaborate across difference (e.g., cultural, racial, linguistic, dis/ability, and/or gender) Welcome peers, help each other, and/or show interest in each other consistent with their developmental levels Encourage one another to follow classroom behavioral norms See also examples from Level 3 All students are valued members of a welcoming and responsive learning community.
-LEVEL 3 For example, the teacher: • Demonstrates interest in the thoughts, opinions, and well-being of all students • Fosters student thinking about and planning for long-term goals • Equitably provides students with meaningful and specific feedback/praise • Demonstrates an equitable commitment to all students' ability to be successful • Effectively uses positive reinforcement • Defines, posts, (re)teaches, and/or models positive classroom expectations and routines • Develops and reinforces students' self-advocacy skills (e.g., speaking up, finding support when needed, making decisions) • Is responsive to students' non-verbal expressions (e.g., smiling, clapping, snapping) • Uses appropriate strategies and has systems in place to manage behaviors that are manifestations of a student's disability • Demonstrates responsiveness by providing private explanations for why students are being moved or having clothes changed, as needed The teacher is respectful of students; students generally comply with the teacher's directions.
-LEVEL 2 For example, the teacher: Acknowledges students generally, but does not display specific concern for students' thoughts, opinions, and/or feelings For example, most students: Follow instructions, but sometimes reluctantly The expectation of Level 2 practice is not met.
-LEVEL 1 For example, the teacher: Does not demonstrate respectfulness Does not include an individual student or a subgroup of students in the learning experience when appropriate to do so evidence of a welcoming and responsive learning community.
+All students are engaged throughout the learning experience OR almost all students are engaged throughout the learning experience and the teacher responds to disengagement by inviting students back in to the learning experience.
+Students demonstrate deep investment in the learning experience.
+LEVEL For example, the students: Demonstrate interest in the thoughts, opinions, and well-being of each other Provide peers with meaningful and specific feedback/praise Productively collaborate across difference (e.g., cultural, racial, linguistic, dis/ability, and/or gender) For example, the students: Persevere when they struggle with challenging content or activities Demonstrate interest in, commitment to, or excitement about what they are learning and doing See also examples from Level 3 See also examples from Level 3 All students are valued members of a welcoming and responsive learning community.
+All students are engaged throughout the learning experience OR almost all students are engaged throughout the learning experience and the teacher responds to disengagement by inviting students back in to the learning experience.
+TEVEL 3 For example, the teacher: Demonstrates interest in the thoughts, opinions, and well-being of all students Fosters student thinking about and planning for long-term goals Equitably provides students with meaningful and specific feedback/praise Demonstrates an equitable commitment to all students' ability to be successful Effectively uses positive reinforcement For example, the teacher: Responds to disengagement by inviting students back in a positive way Successfully utilizes strategies such as proximity, non-verbal cues, or reflection exercises that support students' reengagement with content Recognizes when students need space and/or time to successfully refocus Redirects behavior in an effective and positive way For example, engaged students: Complete tasks and/or remain focused on learning (e.g., participate during seminars or whole-class discussions, complete small group or station work, remain immersed in a text, task, or activity) The teacher is respectful of students; students generally comply with the teacher's directions.
+Almost all students are engaged throughout the learning experience; the teacher does not respond to student disengagement.
+LEVEL 2 For example, the teacher: Acknowledges students generally, but does not display specific concern for students' thoughts, opinions, and/or feelings For example, most students: Follow instructions, but sometimes reluctantly For example, the teacher: Does not attempt to invite disengaged students back in to the learning experience Ignores students who are disengaged for an inappropriate amount of time The expectation of Level 2 practice is not met.
+The expectation of Level 2 practice is not met.
+LEVEL 1 For example, the teacher: Does not demonstrate respectfulness Does not include an individual student or a subgroup of students in the learning experience when appropriate to do so For example, the teacher: Responds negatively to student disengagement For example, most students: Demonstrate disengagement throughout the learning experience and are not invited to return